 Any of the above, done while facing across the set, and dancing sideways throughout the Hey.

 Two lines of four dancers.
 The rule is: if you are heading towards the centre keep facing the centre, if you reach the end then face across.
-In fours, First Corners pass right shoulder, Second Corners pass left shoulder, pause, everyone pass left shoulder.
+In fours, First Corners pass right shoulder, Second Corners pass right shoulder, pause, everyone pass left shoulder.
 Repeat three more times to get home.
 You are following the path of a toffee paper or Christmas cracker.

 A three person Straight Hey done by four dancers.
 The middle couple act as a single unit with the leader staying in front through the hey.